 Charts Tab

-Any charts you create or that have been shared with you will be listed on the Overview page and the Chart page.
+Any charts you create or that have been shared with you will be listed on the Overview page and the Charts page.
 Clicking into any chart will run the search query using the most up to date data available.
 Learn more about Charts.

 Alerts Tab